mrlynn/ansible-demo/setup/README.md

 opsmanagerurl=http://ec2-54-162-176-239.compute-1.amazonaws.com:8080
 opsmanager=ec2-54-162-176-239.compute-1.amazonaws.com
 ```
 Notice that there's One OpsManager host and Three ReplicaSet hosts.
+You'll need to put the FQDN's of your OpsManager and ReplicaSet members instead of mine.